+If the dephasing constant is too large for the lowest order approximation to hold, the basis in which the system decoheres is typically not the Hamiltonian eigenbasis anymore.
+The preferred basis rather depends on the value of $\gamma$, and in the limiting case of strong decoherence it tends towards the site-basis $\ket{x}$, {\it i.e.} the basis that is selected by the underlying Lindbladian ${\cal L}$.

+Intermediate dephasing as shown in Fig.~\ref{fig:example_evolution}(c) is realized for decoherence rates that are too large to admit the treatment of Eq.~\eqref{eq:slow_master} but still small enough for some coherent dynamics to occur, and in the strong dephasing regime the system dynamics is essentially incoherent.
 For sufficiently large dephasing rates (roughly $\gamma \gtrsim 10^{-6} \, \mathcal{T}$), the system state can no longer be described as a purely incoherent mixture of energy eigenstates, but coherences between energy eigenstates can build up.
 The first observable consequence of this is that the overall dynamics slows down~\cite{PhysRevB.92.014203}, such that it takes longer for the initial peak to dissolve into the flat steady state distribution.
-This resembles the onset of a quantum Zeno effect \cite{doi:10.1063/1.523304}, even though decoherence is still too weak for complete suppression of population dynamics.
+This resembles the onset of a quantum Zeno effect~\cite{doi:10.1063/1.523304}, even though decoherence is still too weak for complete suppression of population dynamics.
 Populations can therefore still propagate through the chain, but, as shown in Fig.~\ref{fig:ensemble_avg}, the propagation over large distances is suppressed as compared to the weak dephasing regime.
-Since dynamics on shorter scales usually has a more coherent character than dynamics on larger scales, populations can thus propagate so that an initially localized peak can start to dissolve, resulting in the fine interference structures that are apparent in Fig.~\ref{fig:example_evolution}.
+Since dynamics on shorter scales has a more coherent character than dynamics on larger scales, populations can thus propagate so that an initially localized peak can start to dissolve, resulting in the fine interference structures that are apparent in Fig.~\ref{fig:example_evolution}.